Why do wildebeest migrate?

 The Great Migration in short

 A better representation of the circle of life probably cannot be found anywhere else in the world.
 The journey starts in Southern Serengeti when wildebeest calves are being born.
 Predators like lions and hyenas are constantly hunting for babies, and thousands and thousands of calves are born within a couple weeks of each other – a feast for the eyes of true wildlife enthusiasts.

-When the drought comes in May, the herd moves north, to the Masai Mara in Kenya, chomping down the high green grass, quickly followed by the gazelles and zebras.
+When the drought comes in May, the herd moves north, towards the Masai Mara in Kenya, chomping down the high green grass, quickly followed by the gazelles and zebras.
 The migration is not without risk: crossing rivers means facing about 3,000 crocodiles, patiently waiting for a kill.
 Not to mention the famous Serengeti lion population: by far the largest in Africa.
 Despite the abundance of hoofed meat in this area, life is not easy for these big cats in this unforgiving landscape.
 But seeing a group of lions collaborating to hunt down a wildebeest is an unforgettable sight.

 Then, with the beginning of the short rains in late October, the migration makes its way back into the Serengeti.
 By December, the herds trek past Seronera - a small settlement in central Serengeti where the official Serengeti Visitors’ Centre is located - to return to their calving grounds again, and the circle is complete.